Last Updated on October 26, 2023 by Sorin Petroj

 To develop speed and stamina, practice moving quickly from side to side.
 You can start in the middle of the court and run forward to reach a ball that can be hit down the line to your forehand.
 The ball should be hit so that you move forward, not back toward the middle of the court.
 Repeat to the other side.

-If someone is available, have them hit a variety of shots to you, including balls just over the net and ones that are deep in your court.
+If someone is available, have them hit a variety of shots at you, including balls just over the net and ones that are deep in your court for playing table tennis.

 6. Controlled counter plays